Explore

 Rapolano Terme – (25 min)

 Choose from two welcoming spas, each with many pools, where Garibaldi himself bathed, with natural thermal pools, deckchairs, relaxing grounds, and wellness treatments amid the countryside.
-Children welcome.
+Children welcome, especially at Terme Antica Querciolaia.

 Lake Trasimeno (35–40 min)